grunblatt/documentation/README.md

 this is for spinning up a droplet for an ASP.Net Core API and a different droplet for a Postgres database.

 ### FE-documentation.md
-this is for the front end
+this is for a front end

-### default file in sites-enabled--OLD
-this is a sample file for a node js project that is in /var/www/<project name>

 ### spin-up-a-droplet.md
 this is for spinning up any droplet